-You and your family can elect to continue insurance coverage for at least 18 months if you qualified for COBRA because you lost or quit your job.
+You and your family can elect to continue insurance coverage for at least 18 or 36 months depending on the qualifying event.
 If you fail to pay your premium, or you begin coverage under another group plan, your coverage will end.
 If at any time your former employer no longer provides a group health insurance plan to employees, you will no longer be able to participate.

-Individuals who work for private sector employers should contact the Employee Benefits Security Administration, a division of the U.S. Department of Labor.
-Either call toll free (866) 444-3272, or visit http://www.dol.gov/ebsa/contactEBSA/consumerassistance.html.
+Individuals who work for private-sector employers should contact the Employee Benefits Security Administration, a division of the U.S. Department of Labor.
+Either call toll-free (866) 444-3272 or visit the EBSA website.

 If you work for a state or local government, you should contact the Centers for Medicare & Medicaid Services at 1-877-267-2323, option #6, extension 61565, or firstname.lastname@example.org.